Starting a new business is crazy.

 Hire someone who knows what they are doing-- someone who understands systems, processes, team dynamics, and also role development.

 This will save you hundreds of hours and potentially millions of dollars.
-Don't get the wrong people on the bus and don't leave them their longer than they should be.
+Don't get the wrong people on the bus and don't leave them there longer than they should be.
 Get someone who will challenge and question you.

 Get someone who knows what they're doing.